garden-io/garden/docs/reference/commands.md

 Examples:

-garden get debug-info                # create a zip file on the root of the project with debug information garden get debug-info --format yaml  # outputs the provider info as yaml files (default as json)
+garden get debug-info                # create a zip file at the root of the project with debug information garden get debug-info --format yaml  # output the provider info as yaml files (default as json)

 ##### Usage